All Episodes

 It's a constitutional issue.

-You can't you can't ban free speech.
+You can't ban free speech.

-Well, of course you can.
+Well, you can.

 You can ban fire in a crowded theater.

-Your your company can tell you what you can and can't say in your email that you're right.
+Your company can tell you what you can and can't say in your email that you're right.

-Your company can tell you what you can't, and the school can sit out there and and they can tell students uh uh in the in the audience that they uh that they can't boo.
+And the school can sit out there and they can tell students in the audience that they can't boo.

 I mean, you watch them.

-Uh they will uh they will do it.
+They will do it.

-The first amendment says government shall make no law.
+The First Amendment says government shall make no law.

 Sadly, another exciting excursion into broadcast excellence has come to an end.

-Rush Linbo demonstrating my superior news anchor skills today, as I do daily.
+Rushlinbaugh demonstrating my superior news anchor skills today, as I do daily.

 We will continue them tomorrow.